-Over 4 million Americans have been infected with the hepatitis C virus (HCV).
+|Over 4 million Americans have been infected with the hepatitis C virus (HCV).
 Hep C infects the liver and is responsible for 10,000 - 12,000 deaths each year.

 The liver is the critical organ in the body for the metabolism of iron.
 Excess iron in the body can be very damaging.

 Patients with chronic hepatitis C often have an increase of iron concentration in the liver.
 Iron load may have a serious effect on HCV infection, and in turn, the HCV may alter regulation of iron homeostasis.

 Many studies about the relationship between iron and HCV are inconclusive because there are so many factors to rule out — such as race, gender, age and stage of the disease, and the genetic mutation of the HFE gene present in hemochromatosia — all of which profoundly affect results.

 It is also challenging to determine whether the increased iron levels seen in individuals with cirrhotic HCV facilitate progression toward end-stage liver disease or are a result of increased iron in the cirrhotic liver.